-The available economic literature relevant to the secondary competitiveness and growth objective indicates the following: First, the financial sector can negatively affect economic activity through the frequency, scale and duration of financial crises.
-In contrast, stronger financial institutions can better support economic activity during stress.
-Second, better functioning financial systems can foster growth by improving resource allocation and technological change.
-Thirdly, the financial services sector can also directly increase economic activity by exporting financial services abroad and attracting foreign capital to be invested in the UK economy.
+The available economic literature relevant to the secondary competitiveness and growth objective indicates the following:

+- First, the financial sector can negatively affect economic activity through the frequency, scale and duration of financial crises.
+In contrast, stronger financial institutions can better support economic activity during stress. - Second, better functioning financial systems can foster growth by improving resource allocation and technological change.